FlareTiming/flaretiming/www-hakyll/posts/2019-07-20-score-along.markdown

 I'm now at the point where using FS or seeing its implementation is not a diversion.
 Infact I think I need to know more how to use it.
-Already I have found and fixed some bugs in it that I found because I was comparing its results with those of flare-timing or because I had interpreted the rules in a different way than the developers of FS had.
+Already I have found and fixed some bugs in FS that I found because I was comparing its results with those of flare-timing or because I had interpreted the rules in a different way than the developers of FS had.
+Some of these fixes made it into the latest version of FS being used to score the worlds.

 As the hang gliding world championships are on in Italy and the task scores along with settings and `*.igc` track log files are published daily on